ironicbadger/pms-wiki/docs/index.md

 ## What is PMS?
 And what is this site for?

-PMS isn't so much a "you must do things this way" type of deal, it's more like a set of principles and guidelines to help you build a similar solution.
+Perfect Media Server (PMS) isn't so much a "you must do things this way" type of deal, it's more like a set of principles and guidelines to help you build a similar solution.
 The software discussed here has worked very well for many years now and can completely replace Unraid, TrueNAS, or a Synology based setup.

-By sharing the knowledge and thought patterns used to drive the decisions made here, you will leave armed with the ability to build your own DIY NAS, or as I like to call it, the Perfect Media Server (PMS).
+By sharing the knowledge and thought patterns used to drive the decisions made here, you will leave armed with the ability to build your own DIY NAS, or as I like to call it, the Perfect Media Server.

+That said, there are detailed instructions scattered throughout the site on many aspects of setting one up from scratch.
+Good luck, and have fun!

 !!! help "How to get help"

-    If you need any assistance with the content on this site then please head over to the Self-Hosted podcast [Discord server](https://discord.gg/Z5NfMB5jU8) where you can find me `@alexktz` and there is a dedicated `#perfectmediaserver` channel.
+    If you need any assistance with the content on this site then please head over to the Self-Hosted podcast [Discord server](https://discord.gg/Z5NfMB5jU8) where you can find me `@alexktz`.

     Self-Hosted podcast Discord server invite URL - [https://discord.gg/Z5NfMB5jU8](https://discord.gg/Z5NfMB5jU8)